Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 5. Parameter Update: apply updated weights to network parameters.]

 ## Advantages

-[Adam optimization has several advantages compared with other gradient decent algorithms for deep learning projects.
+Adam optimization has several advantages compared with other gradient decent algorithms for deep learning projects.
-1. The Adam optimizer is straightforward to implement,
+1. The Adam optimizer is straightforward to implement.
-2. Computationally efficient,
+2. It is computationally efficient.
-3. Has very small memory requirements,
+3. It has very small memory requirements.
-4. Adam is invariant to diagonal rescale of the gradients,
+4. Adam is invariant to the diagonal rescale of the gradients.
-5. Is well suited for projects with large amounts of data and/or parameters,
+5. It is well-suited for projects with large amounts of data and/or parameters.
-6. Useful for non-stationary objectives, and very noisy and/or sparse gradients,
+6. It is useful for non-stationary objectives, and very noisy and/or sparse gradients.
-8. Intuitive hyper-parameter interpretation,
+7. It offers an intuitive hyper-parameter interpretation.
-9. Requires little tuning.]
+8. It requires little tuning.

 ## Challenges
 [While very robust Adam does have a few challenges.